 peach almond cake

 While this peach almond cake was baking, I basked in the glorious smell of summertime in a baker’s kitchen, wishing my home could always smell like this.

-When the cake was finally cool to cut into, I was rewarded with the taste of sweet vanilla and almond flooding my senses.
+When this summer dessert was finally cool to cut into, I was rewarded with the taste of sweet vanilla and almond flooding my senses, the aroma you’d expect from any good almond flour cake.

+peach almond cake